system76/docs/content/live-disk.md

 ### Repairing an Existing Operating System

 Since the live environment is a full Pop!_OS installation, it has all the same tools as the normal environment.
-If the system can't boot normally, you can `chroot` (change root) into the normal installation using the commands [here](/articles/pop-recovery#chroot), which allows you to run commands in the existing operating system to repair broken packages or other problems.
+If the system can't boot normally, you can `chroot` (change root) into the normal installation using the commands [in the Recovery Partition article](/articles/pop-recovery#chroot), which allows you to run commands in the existing operating system to repair broken packages or other problems.

 ### Refreshing the Operating System

 A Pop!\_OS live disk can also be used to refresh an existing Pop!_OS installation without losing user account information and data in the `/home` directory.
-You can find out more about this option [here](/articles/pop-recovery#refresh-install).
+You can find out more about this option [in the Recovery Partition article](/articles/pop-recovery#refresh-install).

 ### Backing Up Files

-The live environment will automatically detect and mount most file systems including Linux and Windows.
-You can then copy files from the disk to another external disk using the familiar <u>Files</u> utility.
+The live environment will automatically detect and mount most file systems, including those from Linux and Windows.
+You can then copy files from the disk to another external disk using the normal <u>Files</u> application.